-The lens is designed in a narrow bandwidth around 20 GHz, and is designed in such a way as to transform an incoming plane wave to a gaussian beam.
-This phase transformation is given by Refs.
-[4] and [1] as where $\lambda$ is the operational wavelength, r is the distance on the lens plane from the lens center, R is the radius of curvature of the phase front, given by and $w_0$ is the waist of the focused beam at the focal plane.
+The lens is designed to operate at 20GHz by transforming a plane wave (with a flat phase-front) to the phase of a converging gaussian beam.
+This phase transformation is approximated by Refs.
+[5] and [2] as where λ is the operational wavelength, r is the distance on the lens plane from the lens center, R is the radius of curvature of the phase front, given by and w_0 is the waist of the focused beam at the focal plane.
 The focal length of the lens is given by f.